CompNet/NaNet/README.md

 3. `src/common/stats/pli/discpowerexp.R`: concerns the file in folder `\src/common/stats/pli/discpowerexp`.

-# Use
+## Use
 In order to extract the networks from the raw data, compute the statistics, and generate the plots:
 1. Open the `R` console.
 2. Set the current directory as the working directory, using `setwd("<my directory>")`.
-3. Run the main script `src/dev_main.R`.
+3. Run the appropriate main script located in `src`.

 The scripts will produce a number of files in the subfolders of folder `nets`.
 They are grouped in subsubfolders, each one corresponding to a specific topological measure (degree, closeness, etc.).

-The script `src/Labatut2022.R` reproduces the computations described in article [[L'22](#references)].
+Main script `src/Labatut2022.R` reproduces the computations described in article [[L'22](#references)] for the *Thorgal* data.
 Please, use [v1.0.2](https://github.com/CompNet/NaNet/releases/tag/v1.0.2) of the source code in the *Releases* page.
 Be warned that this will take a while (possibly several days).
 You can directly retrieve the data resulting from this process on [Zenodo](https://doi.org/10.5281/zenodo.6573491).

+Main script `Amalvy2024.R` extracts the *Game of Thrones* comics networks used in article [[A'24](#references)].
+You should use [v1.1.1](https://github.com/CompNet/NaNet/releases/tag/v1.1.0) of the source code to reproduce this processing.
+It is much faster than for the *Thorgal* data.

-# Dependencies
+## Dependencies
 Tested with `R` version 4.0.5, with the following packages:
 * [`blockmodeling`](https://cran.r-project.org/web/packages/blockmodeling/): version 1.0.5.
 * [`CINNA`](https://cran.r-project.org/web/packages/CINNA/): version 1.1.54.